Aerial view of a winding river in a mountainous landscape with snow-covered peaks in the background.

 Photo Credit: J. Foster Fanning

-While the Upper Columbia River/Lake Roosevelt remedial investigation and feasibility study efforts have been ongoing, Teck has voluntarily undertaken several residential soils removal actions in 2015 and 2017-18.
+While the Upper Columbia River/Lake Roosevelt remedial investigation and feasibility study efforts have been ongoing, Teck voluntarily undertook 18 residential soils removal actions in 2015 and 2017-18 for properties generally outside the known impact zone of the former non-Teck LeRoi/Northport smelter.

 Lake Roosevelt Forum provides regular updates on the study and other topics of interest to area residents.